mitre/fieldmanual/sphinx-docs/Relationships.md

 # Relationships

-Many CALDERA abilities require input variables called "facts" to be provided before the ability can be run.
+Many Caldera abilities require input variables called "facts" to be provided before the ability can be run.
 These facts can be provided through fact sources, or they can be discovered by a previous ability.

 ## Creating Relationships using Abilities